jline/jline.github.io/jline-docs/docs/modules/terminal-providers.md

 JLine uses a discovery mechanism to find and select the appropriate terminal provider.
 The selection process follows this order:

 1. Check for explicitly specified provider via system property or builder method
-2. Try FFM provider if running on Java 22+
+2. Try FFM provider if running on Java 22+ (recommended)
-3. Try JNI provider
+3. Try JNI provider (recommended)
-4. Try JNA provider if JNA is available
+4. Try JNA provider if JNA is available (deprecated)
-5. Try Jansi provider if Jansi is available
+5. Try Jansi provider if Jansi is available (deprecated)
 6. Fall back to Exec provider

 ### Provider Selection Methods